near/NEPs/specs/Standards/Tokens/FungibleTokenBase.md

    - `dex` calls `wltc::transfer({"new_owner_id": "alex", "amount": "900100000000"})`

 ## Reference-level explanation
-[reference-level-explanation]: #reference-level-explanation

-**NOTES:**
+**NOTES**:
 - All amounts, balances and allowance are limited by `U128` (max value `2**128 - 1`).
 - Token standard uses JSON for serialization of arguments and results.
 - Amounts in arguments and results have are serialized as Base-10 strings, e.g. `"100"`.
 This is done to avoid JSON limitation of max integer value of `2**53`.
-- The contract tracks the change in storage when adding to collections.
-If the storage increases, the contract requires the caller of the contract to attach enough deposit to the function call to cover the storage cost.
-This is done to prevent a denial of service attack on the contract by taking all available storage.
+- The contract must track the change in storage when adding to and removing from collections.
+This is not included in this base fungible token standard but instead in the [Storage Standard](../Storage.md).
 - To prevent the deployed contract from being modified or deleted, it should not have any access keys on its account.

-Interface:
+**Interface**:

 ```javascript
 /************************************/